How to Stop APD Debt Collection Calls and End Harassment

 - Information about the original creditor

 If APD cannot validate the debt, they must cease collection activities under federal law.
+The Wood Law Firm can help you draft this validation request.

-To stop APD debt collector phone calls immediately, send a cease-and-desist letter via certified mail.
+To stop APD debt collector phone calls immediately, send a cease and desist letter via certified mail.
 Once they receive this letter, APD can only contact you to:

 - Confirm they received your letter